microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-> **Note** As part of the deployment, both ports 3389 and 22 will be open on the Network Security Group.
+> **Note**: As part of the deployment, both ports 3389 and 22 will be open on the Network Security Group.
 It is advisable that you modify the NSG settings to only allow your internet IP to connect to those ports.

 ## Exercise 1: Secure and configure IoT Hub and Device Provisioning Service